PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 Inadequate sleep has been linked to behavioural problems such as agitation and difficulty focusing.
 If you feel that your dog is not getting enough sleep, it may be worth a vet visit to find out more.

 Furthermore, sleep is essential to a dog’s development and growth.
-Promoting a healthy sleep pattern in your pet buddy requires creating a regular sleep schedule and creating a cosy sleeping space.
+Promoting a healthy sleep pattern in your pet buddy requires creating a regular sleep schedule and a cosy sleeping space.
 Dogs who get regular exercise and mental stimulation also sleep better at night.

 Tips to improve your dogs sleep